-Description of Impact Mitigation Measure Applicant Responsibilities Party Responsible for Verification Method of Verification Verification Timing determined.
+Description of Impact Mitigation Measure Applicant Responsibilities Party Responsible for Verification Method of Verification Verification Timing Peduce construction determined.
 The paleontologist shall document the discovery as needed, in accordance with Society of Vertebrate Paleontology standards (Society of Vertebrate Paleontology 1995), evaluate the potential resource, and assess the significance of the finding under the criteria set forth in CEQA Guidelines Section 15064.5.
 The paleontologist shall notify the appropriate agencies to determine procedures that would be followed before construction is allowed to resume at the location of the find.
 If the project proponent determines that avoidance is not feasible, the paleontologist shall prepare an excavation plan for mitigating the effect of the project based on the qualities that make the resource important.
-The plan shall be submitted to the City of Fort Bragg for review Reduce construction impacts on biological resources to a less than significant level. , , , Submit and implement a SWPPP On-site project manager, Public Works Department and Mendocino County Building Inspector SWPPP review and approval by Public Works Department Prior to issuance of building permit, prior to final occupancy , and periodic inspections for compliance during construction Ensure storm water management system functions as designed to reduce impacts of project on biological resources, water quality and impacts to City infrastructure to a level that is less than significant.
-HYDRO-2: Prior to issuance of building permit, the submitted SWPPP shall contain a Final Drainage and Submit and implement a Storm Water Runoff Mitigation Plan as part of SWPPP Public Works Department City Engineer plan review and approval, prior to approval of building permit application.
+The plan shall be submitted to the City of Fort Bragg for review and approval prior to implementation.
+Submit and SWPPP review and Reduce construction impacts on biological resources to a less than significant level.
+HYDRO-1: Prior to issuance of building permit, a Storm Water Pollution Prevention Plan (SWPPP) shall be submitted with the building permit application, and shall be approved by City engineer prior to issuance of a building permit.
+The SWPPP shall require BMPs to be implemented in order to minimize construction impacts, including erosion and sedimentation.
+Submit and implement a SWPPP On-site project manager, Public Works Department and Mendocino County Building Inspector SWPPP review and approval by Public Works Department Prior to issuance of building permit, prior to final occupancy , and periodic inspections for compliance during construction Ensure storm water management system functions as designed to reduce impacts of project on biological resources, water quality and impacts to City infrastructure to a level that is less than significant.
+HYDRO-2: Prior to issuance of building permit, the submitted SWPPP shall contain a Final Drainage and Stormwater Control Plan, in compliance with CLUDC Chapter 17.64, shall be submitted and approved by City engineer to ensure that increases in stormwater runoff volume and peak runoff rate remain unchanged.
+Submit and implement a Storm Water Runoff Mitigation Plan as part of SWPPP Public Works Department City Engineer plan review and approval, prior to approval of building permit application.
 Prior to construction activities